charleymroberts/ecommerce/README.md

 ### Vegan (or similar term) + type of product = search result

-Customers are likely to be search for terms such as (obviously) vegan, and similar equivalents including 'plant-based', 'cruelty-free', 'animal-free' - usually in conjunction with the type of product they're searching for, so 'vegan chocolate', 'plant-based ready meals', 'cruelty-free shampoo', 'animal-free laundry liquid'.
+Customers are likely to be searching for terms such as (obviously) vegan, and similar equivalents including 'plant-based', 'cruelty-free', 'animal-free' - usually in conjunction with the type of product they're searching for, so 'vegan chocolate', 'plant-based ready meals', 'cruelty-free shampoo', 'animal-free laundry liquid'.
 Including plenty of keywords for the types of products found on the site is helpful, such as including a descriptive paragraph